Malama-Project/milestones/milestone1poa.md

 # Malama Project Milestone 1 Outputs:

 **1. Project Blueprint Detailing Blockchain Architecture and Integration Strategy**:
   We have defined the initial blockchain architecture and integration strategy for The Malama Project.
   We have organized our project into four main pillars:
-1. Fully operational stake pool.
+  1a.
+Fully operational stake pool.
 All wallet creation, tx, and minting are performed using the stake pool.
-2. MongoDB.
+  2b.
+MongoDB.
 We use MongoDB for off-chain storage, and asset management before they go on-chain.
-3. A react/ts frontend to allow user input.
+  3c.
+A react/ts frontend to allow user input.
-4. Fastify Server.
+  4c.
+Fastify Server.
 We use the Fastify server to facilitate communication between the stake pool, front-end, and MongoDB.

 **2. UI/UX Design Prototypes for the Platform**:
   Carbon Sequestration Methods Information:
-  The UI will include clear information on current carbon sequestration methods via a dashboard.
+  The UI will include clear information on current carbon sequestration methods accessible through the user's profile via a dashboard.
 Currently:

   A.IMO Creation